gustav-php/documentation/src/philosophy.md

 The big players like [Laravel](https://laravel.com) and [Symfony](https://symfony.com) are awesome, no doubt.

-Talking about developer experience, I think Laravel does a really bad job at.
+But lack developer experience, I think Laravel especially does a really bad job at it.
 In my opinion, I should be able to navigate and discover the namespaces and classes of my framework by simply following common sense and known naming patterns.

-After dealing 1 minute with Laravel you will encounter a `Illuminate\Support\Facades\Route` class and this is only the beginning.
+After 1 minute with Laravel you will encounter a wild `Illuminate\Support\Facades\Route` class and this is only the beginning.
+How does all those terms lead me to creating a `Route` for my "Hello World!" endpoint.
 It's ecosystem is filled with terms like `Illuminate`, `Eloquent` and `Artisan` that just add an unncessecary layer of complexity.

-However, Laravel is great at bigger scale.
+Once you you learned the characteristic of Laravel, Symfony and co, you can build whatever you want at _enterprise_ level.

 But what if your project isn't an enterprise monolith?
 What if you want simplicity?

 ## Simplicity